Tommertom/aiflow/README.md

 Something to simplify your AI pipelines using the builder pattern - see `aiflow.py`.
 All other files and folders in the repo are not necessary to run your flows.

+## Optimization

+The code has been optimized using the Aider tool.

 ## Demo

 [AIFlow demo](aiflow_demo.ipynb) - Jupyter workbook showing the works